 The People of the Coffee Highlands of Nicaragua traces coffee's journey from the fields to our cups in a photo essay by Claudia Gordillo, funded by IU's Center for Latin American and Caribbean Studies, the Office of Global Educational Programs, and the US Department of State.

-State of an Art: Women's Wall Painting in Ghana shows tradition and innovation in wall paintings by women in Ghana's Upper East Region, as documented by photographer and curator Brittany Sheldon.
+State of an Art: Women's Wall Painting in Ghana (officially opening Friday, September 5) will show tradition and innovation in wall paintings by women in Ghana's Upper East Region, as documented by photographer and curator Brittany Sheldon.